rcl-cloudtnt/docs/identity/identity.md

 ![image](../images/identity/verify2.png)

 - You are required to upload a photo for your profile.
-The photo should be 250 x 250 px and must not be more that 250 Kb in size.
+The photo should be 250 x 250 px and must not be more that 250 Kb in size

 ![image](../images/identity/profile.png)

-- You should take a photo of the Photo ID alone, clearly showing your name and date of birth
+- In addition, you should take a photo of the Photo ID alone, clearly showing your name and date of birth

-- You should take a selfie with you holding up the Photo ID next to your face.
+- In addition, you should take a selfie with you holding up the Photo ID next to your face.
 The face in the ID should match your face.

 - Include both photos in a .docx, .pdf or image file and upload for verification